a-little-hoof/a-little-hoof.github.io/_pages/Archive.md

 - [A introduction to flow matching](https://mlg.eng.cam.ac.uk/blog/2024/01/20/flow-matching.html).
 High level ideas on flow matching and stochastic interpolants.
 - [Step-by-Step Diffusion: An Elementary Tutorial](https://arxiv.org/pdf/2406.08929).
 A beginner's guide to diffusion models, where the authors start from an ODE perspective and exclude all stochastic elements of diffusion models.
 - [Deep learning tuning playbook](https://github.com/google-research/tuning_playbook).
 Tricks for doing deep learning projects.
 - [Learn git branching](https://learngitbranching.js.org/?locale=zh_CN).
-Version control is important.
 This website helps you learn git by visualize your git commands.

 ## Misc.
 - [How to learn diffusion models](https://www.zhihu.com/question/658056360/answer/3526228476).
 A list of papers I created for learning diffusion models and the follow-up ODE-based generative models.